locationtech/udig-platform/docs/user/en/concepts/Teradata.rst

 performance issues with large data sets and a potential application freeze when editing features.
 There is a patch to address these issues, which can be installed in the following way:

--  Follow the instructions to :doc:`install a new plugin <Finding new plugins>`.
+-  Follow the instructions to :doc:`install a new plugin </Finding new plugins>`.
 -  When asked for the site location (step 5) enter `<http://udig.refractions.net/files/update-teradata/>`_

 -  After completing the wizard, restart uDig.